Heart Disease Research, Researchers & News

 In 2003, we launched this program to inspire and promote excellence in cardiovascular research in the State of Florida known as the "Stop Heart Disease" Researcher of the Year Award.
 Miami Heart Research Institute/Florida Heart Research Foundation has been very fortunate to have achieved a close collaboration with the Florida Chapter of the American College of Cardiology, an extremely important partnership in the fight against heart disease.

 Previous awards have inspired important progress in the critical areas of recognition and treatment of cardiovascular disease in diabetics, as well as in the role of gene variants in the therapy for congestive heart failure.
-Ariadna Herrera joins this distinguished tradition with a clear vision of the role of research in improving people’s lives.
+Dr. Manuel Salinas joins this distinguished tradition with a clear vision of the role of research in improving people’s lives.

-2024 Early Career Stop Heart Disease Researcher of the Year
+2025 Stop Heart Disease Early Career Researcher of the Year

 We support and thank our past recipients.
 We salute: